What is an erogenous zone?

-Your ears and especially the earlobes are a super sensitive area, as they contain a myriad of fine sensory nerve strains.
-Ears can be stimulated with caressing, kissing, nibbling on the lobes, and even with gently blowing at them.
-Many women probably would say that the ears are their most sexually sensitive body parts other than the genital organs.
+Your ears and especially the earlobes are a super sensitive area, as they contain a myriad of fine sensory nerve endings.
+Ears can be stimulated with caressing, kissing, nibbling, and even with gently blowing on them.
+Many women probably would say that other than their genitals, their ears are the most sexually sensitive body part.

-That one you probably also knew.
 Your stomach skin, especially around the navel and the lower areas close to the pubic mound (mons pubis), are very sensitive in their own right.
 But the proximity to the action zone will add a lot of additional excitement and sexual anticipation.
-Once your partner teases and kisses your stomach, you know that things are about to heat up soon.
+Once your partner teases and kisses your stomach, you know that things are about to heat up.

 The sacrum (lower back)

-This part of your back that starts right above your butt has a long of nerves that connect to the pelvis and thus can cause sexual stimulation.
-This area gets you excited through any sort of touch, light pressure, tickling and kissing.
+This part of your back that starts right above your butt has a long trail of nerves that connect to the pelvis and thus can cause sexual stimulation.
+This area can get you excited through any sort of touch, pressure, tickling or kissing.

 Your butt and anus

 Your butt cheeks feel the same kind of sensation like your lower back when kissed or touched, as they constitute one connected system.
 The valley-like area between the butt cheeks is the most sensitive part, and you may find it very stimulating if your partner explores this area, even if you don’t like the idea of anal sex.
-Likewise, stimulation the anus on the outside and inside with fingers or tongue can be a very arousing experience and doesn’t have to lead to full penetration anal sex.
+Likewise, stimulating the anus on the outside and inside with fingers or tongue can be a very arousing experience and doesn’t have to lead to full penetration.

-Yes, knees aren’t the body parts we associated right away with sex, although there are people who appreciate a pretty pair of knees.
-However, the knees, especially the backsides, are surprisingly sensitive areas and the nerves there can send sexually stimulating signals to the brain when your partner touches, tickles or kisses them.
+Knees aren’t the body parts we associated right away with sex, however, the knees, especially the backsides, are surprisingly sensitive areas and the nerves there can send sexually stimulating signals to the brain when your partner touches, tickles or kisses them.

-The entire chest area has a strong network of sensitive nerves that can trigger sexual arousal.
+The entire chest area has a strong network of sensory nerve endings that can trigger sexual arousal.
 Interestingly, the number of nerves in the breasts don’t differ much regardless of breast size, which is why smaller breasts are relatively faster at creating sexual arousal than larger breasts.
-Of course, the areola and nipples are the most sensitive parts of the breasts, as they hold large concentrations of neural tissue.
+Of course, the areola and nipples are the most sensitive parts of the breasts as they hold large concentrations of neural tissue.
 Nipples are so sensitive that some women (and even some men) can get orgasms through nipple stimulation alone.